Tone Detector

 2 concepts x 5 user interviews

-To understand user needs and test out Tone Detector flow in setting up and utilising the feature.
+I conducted a research piece understand user needs and test out Tone Detector flow in setting up and utilising the feature.
 All participants were Marketing Managers working in a range of industries, who use a number of different messaging channels to communicate with their customers.

 The main takeaway was